 Granada City Pass

-This option above has the Alhambra Palace ticket, does NOT include a guided tour and includes Granada Cathedral, Tourist train & other monuments.
+This option has the Alhambra Palace ticket, does NOT include a guided tour but does include Granada Cathedral, Tourist train & other monuments.

 The Granada Card is like a City pass including the Alhambra.
 Please note that some of the items you may not actually use when you are in Granada.